 With Harry’s strong measurables, breakout age, and college production, I’d say it’s fair to label him as a post-hype sleeper.
 The hype surrounding him a year ago was almost as big as his new quarterbacks wardrobe.
 A quick google search of “Cam Newton’s outfits” is always recommended around here.
 Anyways, is the drop to an overall ADP of 86 (WR43) really warranted?
 Maybe, maybe not.
 There are a lot of questions surrounding New England.
 Will Cam stay healthy?
 Who will be their quarterback of the future?
 I do know that Harry possesses many traits of a breakout receiver, so color me intrigued at his current cost.

-None of this dissuaded Mel Kiper from believing Williams was a sleeper first round prospect, and one of the best receivers in the country.
-Spoiler alert: Williams would not sniff anywhere near the first round, instead going undrafted.
+None of this dissuaded Mel Kiper from believing Williams was a sleeper first-round prospect, and one of the best receivers in the country.
+Spoiler alert: Williams would not sniff anywhere near the first round, instead of going undrafted.
 He was however a hot commodity as an undrafted free agent, and for good reason.
-Before going down with a season ending ACL tear, Williams recorded 428 yards and 3 touchdowns in just 8 games.
+Before going down with a season-ending ACL tear, Williams recorded 428 yards and 3 touchdowns in just 8 games.

 Devante Parker experienced a breakout campaign in 2019, but Williams actually outperformed his teammate through the first 8 games of the season.
 Williams out-targeted Parker 60 to 52 during that time span, he had 32 receptions compared to Parkers 28, and his 428 yards were more than Parkers 400.
 Parker did have him beat in the touchdown category, 4 to 3, but not bad for an undrafted free agent competing for touches with a former first-round pick.